appeltje-c/appeltje-c.github.io/docs/08-blender/02-modeling/techniques.md

 Voila, there you have your pipe

+## Make a hose

+1. Add Curve -> Path
+2. Go to Object Data tab -> Geometry
+3. Add rounding Depth under Bevel
+4. Go into edit mode and move the vertices to shape the hose
+5. E to extrude longer hose

 ## Make a hole in a mesh

 1. Add cylinder in the mesh where you want the hole